 Aside from simple know-how, Gilad is determined to maintain the community feel through the digital platform.
 An unexpected side-effect of this virtual shift?
 That community is now truly global.

 “I love to see how theatre-loving kids from Ghana, Australia, India, all connect so beautifully in one week,” says Gilad.
 “It’s a real global community that is created, and that’s a big part of what Broadway Custom strives to create.”

 Another unexpected bonus?
-Thanks to the pandemic, stars who are usually busy working 8 shows a week have signed on to help teach the program.
-Students will meet and learn from their favourite theatre stars from Frozen to Beetlejuice to Hamilton and more.
+Thanks to the pandemic, stars who are usually busy working eight shows a week have signed on to help teach the program.
+Students will meet and learn from their favorite theater stars from Frozen to Beetlejuice to Hamilton and more.

 To say that the 2020 Broadway season has not turned out as expected would be an understatement.
 But in the face of COVID-19 closing theatres across the globe, Sue Gilad and the Broadway community have proven that digital integration can work for just about any business.
 All you need is a little creativity.